Tony Drago: Snooker career

-2010/2011 was again a good season for Drago, as he climbed 8 places to finish 46th in the rankings.
+2010/2011 was again a good season for Drago, as he climbed eight places to finish 46th in the rankings.
 However, the 2011/12 season was much worse, with only four qualifying wins to his name.
-His best results were reaching the last 32 of several of the PTC events.
-After unexpectedly losing 7–10 to amateur Justin Astley in the 2012 World Snooker Championship qualifiers, Drago finished the season ranked 65th, not making it into the top 64 guaranteeing their place for the next season; however, he was given a wildcard for the next season as a European nomination, along with young Luca Brecel.
+His best results were reaching the last 32 of several PTC events.
+After losing 7–10 to amateur Justin Astley in the 2012 World Snooker Championship qualifiers, Drago finished the season ranked 65th, not making it into the top 64 guaranteeing their place for the next season; however, he was given a wildcard for the next season as a European nomination, along with young Luca Brecel.
 Drago could not qualify for any of the ranking events during the 2012–13 season.
 He made headlines in his qualifying match against Alan McManus for the German Masters, when, upon being told he would be fined £250 for conceding the match early, he slapped himself in the face a number of times.
 Drago finished the year ranked world number 82.

-His first match of the season was against Adam Duffy in the qualifying round for the 2013 Wuxi Classic; Drago lost the match 2–5.
-In the qualifying rounds for the 2013 Australian Goldfields Open, Drago defeated Christopher Keogan 5–2 and Thepchaiya Un-Nooh 5–4, making a crucial 75 break in the deciding frame.
-In the third qualifying round, Drago was trailing Tian Pengfei 1–3, before winning four consecutive frames, including a 111 break, to win the match 5–3; however, he lost in the final qualifying round 3–5 to Ryan Day, despite leading 2–0 and 3–2.

 Drago lost his place on the tour at the end of the 2015/16 season and he failed to qualify for the main tour in that season's Q School.

-In 2020 Drago was once again selected for the Seniors World Championship.
+In 2020, Drago was selected for the Seniors World Championship.
 However, on the counsel of his personal doctor, he refused the offer due to the COVID-19 pandemic ongoing at the time.

-Drago returned to televised snooker in the 2023 World Seniors Championship where he beat both Vito Puopolo and world number 64 Mark Davis to reach the semi finals where he lost to eventual champion Jimmy White.
-One year later, he again reached the semi finals, where he once again lost to the eventual champion, Igor Figueiredo.
+Drago returned to televised snooker in the 2023 World Seniors Championship where he beat both Vito Puopolo and world number 64 Mark Davis to reach the semi-finals where he lost to eventual champion Jimmy White.
+One year later, he again reached the semi-finals, where he lost to Igor Figueiredo.

 Pool career

 Drago's first major pool win was the 2003 World Pool Masters, which came just a few weeks after a run to the semi-finals of that year's World Pool Championship.

 Drago was member of the winning European team at the 2007 and 2008 Mosconi Cup.
-At 2007 in Las Vegas, Drago won all of his single matches which earned him the Most Valuable Player Award.
+In 2007 in Las Vegas, Drago won all of his single matches which earned him the Most Valuable Player Award.

 In 2008, Drago won the Predator International 10-ball Championship, beating Francisco Bustamante 13–10.